ZQuestClassic/ZQuestClassic/README.md

 **4))** Zelda Classic works **only** when compiled for a 32-bit architecture (but the compiled binaries will run fine on 64-bit operating systems.)
 This means that to successfully compile ZC, you must set your compiler to generate 32-bit code, and you must **obtain 32-bit versions of all external libraries** (or build them yourself from source).
 For example, on 64-bit Ubuntu you may need to install the packages g++-multilib, libx11-dev:i386, libxext-dev:i386, libxcursor-dev:i386, libxxf86vm-dev:i386, libxpm-dev:i386, libasound2-dev:i386, and possibly others.
 If you are getting linker errors, check carefully for messages about binary incompatibility with the external libraries.

 **5))** The ZScript parser included with ZQuest uses Flex and Bison to auto-generate its source code.
 You must download and install Flex and Bison to compile ZQuest with ZScript support.
-If you do not have these tools, compilation will not fail, but CMake will issue a warning and your ZQuest binary will be compiled without the ability to compile ZScripts.
+If you do not have these tools, compilation will fail.

 For Windows user, win-flex and win-bison will work fine.
 Be sure to add the folder containing the binaries (e.g. `win-flex.exe`) to your PATH environment variable.
 You can use this to install with [choco](https://chocolatey.org/install): `choco install winflexbison3`.